newhavenrb/conferences/06_Go_Ahead_Make_a_Mess.md

 We just made a factory!
 We love Factories - something that manufactures an object is a factory

-Composition: it does not matter what is behing the interface
+Composition: it does not matter what is behind the interface

 ## Reprise
 Object Oriented Design is a set tools that tells you the consequences of